alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 # terrible: ufw allow from any to any port 22
 ```

-## Optional: Block outgoing network attempts other than Tor-related
+## Optional: Block outgoing network connections other than Tor-related

 `WORK IN PROGRESS`